 Mood/Dream/Inspiration Vision Board/Poster

 A mood/dream/inspiration vision board is basically like a picture version of your bucket list.
 It serves the same purpose- visual representation of the things you truly want in life.
 It's something you can create so that you can look at it daily and be inspired by it.
-Oprah.com has something like this-- a feature where you can make a vision board online.
+You can make vision boards online through websites like Pinterest and so on.

 Just another way to visualize your dreams and aspirations...